uhmanoa/ics491f21/index.md

    * [2017 HACC](http://www.ics.hawaii.edu/2017/09/ics-teams-win-big-at-hawaii-annual-code-challenge/): First Place ($5,000), Second Place ($3,000), and Top College Team.

-There is no reason for us to not do just as well or better this year!
+So, in addition to improving your software engineering skills, you might win some money!
+I see no reason for us to not do just as well or better this year.

 ## Course structure